-- reverse proxy server.
+- Reverse proxy server

-- we use only SSL connections.
+- We use only SSL Connections.

-- we open only port 443 for inbound traffic.
+- We open only port 443 for inbound traffic.

-- we terminate SSL connections on the last element of the perimeter protection infrastructure: the load balancer.
+- We terminate SSL Connections on the last element of the perimeter protection infrastructure: the load balancer.

-- for inbound and outbound emails, we use a trusted enterprise-level third-party service, with manually-configured spam filters.
+- For inbound and outbound emails, we use a trusted enterprise-level third-party service, with manually configured spam filters.

 Authentication and Access Control

-- elements of the interface.
+- Elements of the interface.

-- functions, such as the ability to create flows and connections, run flows, etc.
+- Functions, such as the ability to create Flows and Connections, run Flows, etc.

 - API endpoints.

-Integrator uses JWT-based security, which is completely stateless and does not use sessions or cookies.
+We use JWT-based security, which is completely stateless and does not use sessions or cookies.

-Integrator implements role-based access control (RBAC).
+The Etlworks Integrator implements role-based access control (RBAC).
 In Role-Based Access Control, access decisions are based on an individual's roles and responsibilities within the user base.

 The following roles are available:

-- Viewer - can only view flows, schedules and execution statistics.
+- Viewer: can only view Flows, Schedules, and execution statistics.

-- strong passwords are enforced.
+- Strong passwords are enforced.

-- it is required to have a real email address in order to sign up for the service or create a new user.
+- It is required to have a real email address in order to sign up for the service or create a new user.

 Encryption during transmission

-Encryption of secure credentials
+Encryption of credentials

 Protection for the API endpoints